This feature is available with Cloud Identity Premium edition. Compare editions

-You can use the Devices audit log to see a report of activities on computers and mobile devices that are used in your organization.
-For example, you can see if a user’s account was added to a device or if a device’s password doesn’t comply with your password policy.
-You review the various device activities in a devices audit log in the Google Admin console.
+You can use the audit and investigation page to run searches related to Device log events.
+There you can view a record of actions on computers, mobile devices, and smart home devices that are used to access your organization's data.
+For example, you can see when a user added their account to a device or if a device’s password doesn’t follow your password policy.
 You can also set an alert to be notified when an activity occurs.

 Before you begin

-- To see all audit events for mobile devices, the devices need to be managed using advanced mobile management.
-For details, see Set up advanced mobile device management.
+- To see all audit events for mobile devices, the devices need to be managed using advanced device management.

 - You can’t see activities for devices that sync corporate data using Google Sync.